Search for light Higgs bosons from supersymmetric cascade decays in pp collisions at $\sqrt{s}$ = 13 TeV: Benchmark signal model

 \section{Benchmark signal model}

-A benchmark signal model is established following the work of Ellwanger and Teixeira~\cite{Ellwangera:modelMotivationLightHiggs,Ellwangera:modelMotivationSMHiggs}.
-The eight light-flavour squarks are assumed mass-degenerate at the mass \MSUSY, and the gluino mass is set at 1\% larger.
+{\tolerance=500 A benchmark signal model is established following the work of Ellwanger and Teixeira~\cite{Ellwangera:modelMotivationLightHiggs,Ellwangera:modelMotivationSMHiggs}.
+The eight first- and second-generation squarks are assumed mass-degenerate at the mass \MSUSY, and the gluino mass is set at 1\% larger.
 The small gluino-squark mass gap means that the kinematics of the final-state particles are very similar in the $\PSq\PSq$, $\PSq\PSg$, and $\PSg\PSg$ production modes, as little momentum is transferred to the quark in the $\PSg\to\PSq+\cPq$ decay.
-All SUSY particles other than gluinos and those shown in \fig~\ref{fig:signalFeynmanDiagram} are assumed decoupled.

-{\tolerance=2400 This search targets squarks and gluinos with $\MSUSY > 1200 \GeV$.
+All SUSY particles other than gluinos and those shown in \fig~\ref{fig:signalFeynmanDiagram} are assumed decoupled. } {\tolerance=2400 This search targets squarks and gluinos with $\MSUSY > 1200 \GeV$.
 Less massive squarks and gluinos can be probed by \ptmiss-based searches, owing to their larger pair-production cross sections~\cite{Titterton:2018pba}.
 Smaller \MSUSY values can also lead to smaller \pt of the \LH than is necessary for the $\bbbar$ pair to be merged in a single jet.
 The cross sections ($\sigma$) for the signal probed in this search, calculated at next-to-leading order (NLO) accuracy in the strong coupling constant (\alpS) including approximate next-to-NLO (NNLO) corrections and next-to-next-to-leading logarithmic (NNLL) soft gluon corrections~\cite{bib-nlo-nll-01,bib-nlo-nll-02,bib-nlo-nll-03,bib-nlo-nll-04,bib-nlo-nll-05,bib-nnll-02,bib-nnll-03,bib-nnll-04,bib-nnll}, are shown in Table~\ref{table:sigSamples_MSUSY}. }

 The values considered of the \LH mass (\MLH) and the corresponding $\LH\to\bbbar$ branching fractions (\BR) are shown in Table~\ref{table:sigSamples_MH}.
 Only events where both \LH bosons decay into $\bbbar$ pairs are used as signal.
 The \BR values are chosen to be those of an SM-like Higgs boson (\HSM) of the corresponding mass~\cite{Ellwangera:modelMotivationLightHiggs}, as calculated using \HDECAY~6.61~\cite{DJOUADI199856, DJOUADI2019214}.
 The \BR values decrease for larger \LH masses as the virtual $\PW\PW^{*}$ and $\PZ\PZ^{*}$ decay channels, both of which have sizeable leptonic branching fractions, become more accessible.
 The region $\MLH < \MZ$ is therefore where the \ptmiss-suppressed all-jet signature is of greatest experimental importance.
 Nevertheless, to preserve generality, this search attempts to probe as much of the region $\MLH < 125\GeV$ as possible.